A Smoluchowski-Kramers approximation for the stochastic variational wave equation: The equations and main results

 The equivalence of \eqref{SVWE1} and \eqref{SVWE2}-\eqref{udef} is discussed with more details in Appendix~\ref{app:equiv fomrulations}.
 Note that the corresponding initial conditions for \eqref{SVWE2} are

 Finally, we define the energy

-\begin{remark}[Notations] The subscript $t$, as in $u_t$, always denote the partial derivative with respect to $t$, and never the value at the given time $t$ of a stochastic process $X$ (the latter being simply denoted by $X(t)$). \end{remark}
+\begin{remark}[Notations] The subscript $t$, as in $u_t$, always denotes the partial derivative with respect to $t$, and never the value at the given time $t$ of a stochastic process $X$ (the latter being simply denoted by $X(t)$). \end{remark}